 Finally, among Resilience soft skills, several are also in this case the skills needed to be coped with new curricula.
-In this case, empirical results suggest also Marketing and sales and theoretical results (less cited) suggest also Decision making and assertiveness.
+In this case, empirical results suggest also Marketing and sales but also Decision making and assertiveness (among the less cited in theory).